As women get older it is very difficult to control their diabetes!

-6.Use of herbal teas or supplements may be helpful for treating hot flashes and night sweats.
+6.Use of herbal teas may be helpful for treating hot flashes and night sweats.
 Research is limited, but herbal preparations such as black cohosh, garden sage, and motherwort are used in many Asian and European countries.
 However, you should speak with your doctor before beginning any sort of herbal regimen.

 7.If you are a smoker, stop smoking.

 Usually, when menopause symptoms start, they affect women in different ways.
 However, there are some symptoms that will affect most women, including:

 1.Irregular periods.
 Changes in menstruation are often one of the first signs that a woman is approaching menopause, though irregular periods vary depending on each woman’s cycle.

 2.Hot flashes.
 They are a sudden, transient sensation of warmth or heat that spreads over the body, creating a flushing or redness that is particularly noticeable on the face and upper body.

 In addition to lifestyle changes , there are many simple techniques that may help to relieve minor to moderate episodes of hot flashes.
 These include the following:

 A.Avoid heat around the face area from devices such as hair dryers and curling irons.